Local Resident Information

 The information below includes the opportunities you have to ask questions and give feedback on the event plans, and details on how you can contact the Event Organisers directly with any questions or concerns that you may have.

-This page will be updated at later points, so you may wish to return nearer the event.
+This page will be updated at later points, so you may wish to return in 2026.

 Contact us (email)